Methods of how athletes communicate with their coach

 My case study is about creating a way for coaches and athletes to communicate more effectively by adding a messaging feature to the TrainingPeaks platform, focusing primarily on the app-based platform first.

 Role: Research, Design, User Testing

 Outcome: Created a working prototype for coaches and athletes to use in both individual and group settings to communicate with and amongst each other.
 From research, identified and implemented additional features to enhance the use of the messaging feature.

 Research and Design Goals:

-Design goal 1: understand users (both athletes and coaches) and how they currently communicate with athletes; Objective: create a research-backed task flow that benefits both user types.
+Understand users (both athletes and coaches) and how they currently communicate with athletes and create a research-backed task flow that benefits both user types.

-Design goal 2: define problem; Objective: define parameters for adding the messaging feature to the existing TrainingPeaks app platform that works both in desktop and mobile.
+Define parameters for adding the messaging feature to the existing TrainingPeaks mobile platform.

-Design goal 3: Prototype Testing; Objective: Design and test a prototype on users to identify issues and test easy of use
+Design and test a prototype on users to identify issues and test ease of use.